 You can.
 You will.
 We'll take you.
 "Take her hand, Jehm.
 Hold her tight and don't let go."

 The shift into Anaphase came swiftly.
 The pain of Phase withdrawal hit hard.
-In that deprived state, the gap between synapses, the realm between realities, the heart did not beat and the lungs did not breath.
-Sethe was aware of nothing save fear and profound loss.
-Terrified and wracked with grief, she cried out, but made no sound.
-The world was silent, gray, without dimension or meaning.
-She looked up and saw Malick's face, colorless and lifeless, his features flattened like an old relief, eroded and devoid of detail.
+In that sensory deprived state the heart did not beat and the lungs did not breath.
+In the gap between synapses, the realm between realities, Sethe was aware of nothing save profound loss.
+Wracked with grief for her dispossessed self, she cried out.
+The need, the urge, to shift back into Phase and embrace its richness, all but consumed her.
+She fought the urge and won, not that it mattered.
+In the silent, gray world such a victory had no meaning, no dimension.
+She craved depth, or the illusion of it.
+She closed her eyes, and realized that it made no difference.
+She opened them again, looked up and saw Malick's face.
+Colorless and lifeless, his features were flattened like an old relief, eroded and devoid of detail.
 Beside him she saw a bright and gaseous glow.
 "Jehm," she cried, "is that you?
 I want.
 I want."
 Oh! to touch that light, to feel that warmth, to feel something, but Jehm was far away.

 "They?"